cynkra/tv/README.md

 # tv: Show Data Frames in the Browser

+The tv package lively displays data frames during data analysis.
+It modifies the print method of data frames, tibbles or data tables to also appear in a browser or in the view pane of RStudio.

 ### Usage

-Turn on TV and watch for data frames in your R session:
+Turn on the TV and watch for data frames in your R session:

 ```r
 tv::on()